top of page

 Apply to the 23/24 Playwrights Unit now!
 Chromatic Theatre is looking for applications from writers/ creators who identify as being Indigenous, Black, or a Person of Colour from all levels of experience.
 At Chromatic Theatre we are dedicated to developing and supporting work by and for the wide breadth of cultural diversity that exists in our province.
 We are excited for the seventh iteration of our Playwrights Unit that will bring together IBPOC playwrights/creators from Mohkins’tsis (Calgary) and surrounding areas, with the aim of strengthening our community, and investing in new Canadian plays.
 If you have any questions about the application or have barriers to applying through this google form, please contact Artistic Director, Kodie Rollan at kodie@chromatictheatre.ca Deadline: September 22, 2025 Please send applications through this Google Form If you have any questions, feel free to contact our Artistic Director, Kodie Rollan, at kodie@chromatictheatre.ca PDF Posting As a part of the Chromatic Theatre Playwrights Unit, you will: Attend one digital group meet and greet in October 2025 Attend a total of eight group workshops between October 2025 - May 2026 Receive up to seven one-on-one dramaturgical sessions with Artistic Director, Kodie Rollan Receive a workshop of your script with an ensemble of actors between June 9 - 14, 2026 Receive a public, in-person reading of your script, performed by an ensemble of professional actors, culminating at the end of the June 9 - 14, 2026 workshop week.
 Artistic Directors from the Calgary community will be invited to this showcase.
 Build community with other racialized writers Receive an honorarium of $1000 Applications Accepted via Google Forms Within it, applicants must answer questions pertaining to: A description of the writing project you will be working on as part of the playwrights unit Why you would like to be part of the Playwrights Unit, what you hope to get out of the residency, and why you think you’d be a good fit to work with Chromatic Theatre.
 Applicants will also be asked to upload one (1) PDF document including Your CV (maximum 2 pages) A writing sample that is a maximum of 20 pages.
 We also welcome writing samples from other mediums (essays, short stories, poetry, etc.).

-Chromatic Theatre is a theatre company that develops, supports, and creates space for racialized theatre artists in Moh'kins'tsis (Calgary).
-Learn More Get Involved Playwright's Unit Applications Apply by September 22 Call For Board Members Apply by July 1 Past Shows Learn More Learn More Kisapmata Learn More Learn More Sign Up STATIC: A Party Girl's Memoir Learn More Learn More Playwrights Unit 2024 Contact Us Directly!
+Chromatic Theatre is a theatre company that develops, supports, and creates space for racialized theatre artists in Moh'kins'tsis (Calgary). gift Get Involved Charitable Status Update Learn More Call For Board Members Learn More Past Shows Learn More Learn More Kisapmata Learn More Learn More Sign Up STATIC: A Party Girl's Memoir Learn More Learn More Playwrights Unit 2024 Contact Us Directly!
 Artistic Director Associate Producer Marketing General Email Name* Email* Subject* Write a message* Send

 Samuel Kugbiyi Artistic Director Mentee Samuel Kugbiyi is a multidisciplinary artist, storyteller and arts administrator who blends writing, voice acting, visual arts and technical skills such as audio editing, sound design, and directing to create impactful narratives.
 As a versatile creative, he has contributed his talents to a range of projects, from theatre and film, to radio and audio dramas and to animation.
 Samuel had his art exhibition in Calgary in December 2024 with the Emmedia Gallery & Production Society.
 Notably, Samuel was the voice of the beloved character Toye in the animated worldwide phenomenon “Iyanu" which is airing on Showmax , ITVX, HBO Max and Cartoon Network.
 Samuel also published his book “Grim Africana” an African horror anthology in the summer of 2025.
 In 2019, Samuel co-founded SAK Productions, a media production company dedicated to crafting stories that inspire and connect audiences.
 Through this venture, he has partnered with esteemed organizations like UNESCO and Global Rights, contributing to projects that resonate on a global scale.
 Samuel is also currently enjoying his residency at Chromatic as an Artistic Director Mentee.
 Contact